Claire Kelly, MBACP Registered, MA Psychotherapy and Counselling

 Hello, my name is Claire.
-I am a fully qualified, registered and experienced counsellor and psychotherapist offering short and long-term counselling from my practice in Astley, Greater Manchester and also online via Skype.
+I am a fully qualified, registered and experienced counsellor and psychotherapist offering short and long-term counselling from my practice in Astley, Greater Manchester.

 Having once attended counselling sessions myself, i know how difficult it can be to share your story with a complete stranger.
 Many people struggle to relate to or feel comfortable with a counsellor who adopts a "blank screen" persona - I aim to provide a space that is welcoming, relaxed and supportive with an attitude that is warm and genuine.

 I am an integrative therapist, which means that my training incorporated a thorough grounding in all the major therapeutic approaches to counselling, and that I will draw on multiple models and techniques to tailor our work to you, your personality and your needs.

 I have worked with clients with a wide-range of life issues including: anxiety, depression, relationship issues, low self-esteem, loss and bereavement, stress, phobias, separation and divorce, work and family issues etc. However, sometimes it can be less clear what the difficulty is, such as feeling 'stuck', feeling sad or low for no apparent reason, feeling like things are out of your control, or simply feeling that your life is not how you want it to be.

 Talking to someone who can offer an impartial, empathetic and non-judgmental perspective can help you get to the root of whatever difficulties you are facing.
 I will work alongside you, helping you to explore your thoughts and feelings in a safe and confidential setting, at a pace you choose.